DanielPrz1394/eureka-server/README.md

 # Eureka Server

-Server to register and locate existing microservices, report their location and status.
+Server to register and locate existing microservices, report their location and status using Spring Cloud Discovery Eureka Server and Spring Cloud Config Client.

 ## Getting Started